-Last week, the National Council of Negro Women, Inc. hosted its inaugural GirlTech at its national headquarters located at 633 Pennsylvania Ave.
-NW, Washington, D.C.
+Last week, the National Council of Negro Women Inc. hosted its inaugural GirlTech at its national headquarters located at 633 Pennsylvania Ave.
+N.W., in Washington, D.C.

 The theme of diversity and inclusion in technology resonated throughout the event’s program.
 Specifically, GirlTech featured an inspiring keynote address by Walker’s Legacy CEO and founder Natalie Madeira Cofield, and two substantive panels on cybersecurity and data privacy and telehealth/telemedicine.
 A discussion on careers in tech policy and ways to get involved, along with a networking reception were also key attractions at the first-ever event.